lala-data/cmustudent-repository/healthcarereport.md

 <div class="flourish-embed flourish-chart" data-src="visualisation/3811951" data-url="https://flo.uri.sh/visualisation/3811951/embed" aria-label=""><script src="https://public.flourish.studio/resources/embed.js"></script></div>

 # Explanation
-I tried different visualizations in flourish.
+I tried different visualizations in flourish and tableau For some of them I need to do transformations to get the plot right.
-Area chart and Bar chart did not convey good information.
-Charts were abnormal and unintuitive.
-I also tried Projection Map of the world but it was not rendering correctly.
-The dataset which is used is more of timeseries and has multiple countries.
-So the visualizations had to be in Grid format providing the overall picture across different countries.I tried Pie chart eventhought it did not seem to be a right fit.
-As expected output was very bad.

-Grid of Line charts and Columnar chart provided better visualization fom my perspective.
-I also like scatter plot with slider.
-It gave me perspective on how the coutries are doing every year.
-Also tried line chart with highlight which gave a time series view.

-Out of all charts I preferred Columnar chart to be better visualization for the dataset provided.
+Out of all charts I preferred Stacked Bar chart to be better visualization for the dataset provided.